Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have explored the scenario of destroying the event horizon of the novel $4D$ charged EGB black hole with test field and test particle respectively.
-For the test charged field thought experiment, the results suggest that both extremal and near-extremal black hole cannot violate the weak cosmic censorship conjecture, and the result is independent of the Gauss-Bonnet coupling constant.
+In this paper, we have explored the scenario of destroying the event horizon of the novel $4D$ charged EGB black hole with test field and test particle respectively.
+For the test charged field thought experiment, the result suggests that both extremal and near-extremal black hole cannot violate the weak cosmic censorship conjecture, and the result is independent of the Gauss-Bonnet coupling constant.
 For the test charged particle gedanken experiment, to first order, extremal $4D$ charged EGB black hole cannot be overcharged and near-extremal black hole can be destroyed; to second order, however, both extremal and near-extremal $4D$ charged EGB black hole can be overcharged for positive Gauss-Bonnet coupling constant; for negative Gauss-Bonnet coupling constant, extremal black hole cannot be overcharged and the validity of the weak cosmic censorship conjecture for near-extremal black hole depends on the Gauss-Bonnet coupling constant.
-The weak cosmic censorship conjecture has become the cornerstone of black hole physics, by checking the validity of the weak cosmic censorship conjecture, we might get constraints on the Gauss-Bonnet coupling constant from the validity of the weak cosmic censorship conjecture.